Summary

 - Using clean, sterile injecting equipment.

-- Achieving and maintaining “undetectable” HIV viral loads (U=U) if you are HIV-positive by taking HIV antiretroviral treatment (ART) as prescribed.
+- Achieving and maintaining “undetectable” HIV viral loads (U=U) if you have HIV by taking HIV antiretroviral treatment (ART) as prescribed.

 - Getting regular sexual health checks.

-- Taking post-exposure prophylaxis (PEP) – if you have potentially been exposed to HIV.
+- Taking post-exposure prophylaxis (PEP) – if you think you have been exposed to HIV.

-Depending on your risk factors and life circumstances, you may be more suited to other HIV prevention methods.
-It is important to find the right prevention method, or combination of methods, that works for you and your sexual partners.
+Depending on your risk factors and lifestyle, you may be more suited to other HIV prevention methods.
+It is important to find the right prevention method (or combination of methods) that works for you and your sexual partners.

 Speak to your GP or sexual health clinician for more information.

-Thorne Harbour Health (formerly the Victorian AIDS Council) has more information on PrEP.
+Thorne Harbour Health (formerly the Victorian AIDS Council) and PrEP Access Now has more information on PrEP.

 Where to get help